GRACeFUL-project/DSL-WP/2016-09/WP4_DSL_Y1.5.md

 * Connection to the VIS layer (WP3) and tool architecture
     * Still unclear to me
 * Ways of working:
-    * "code sprint" / "work sprint" (Oct/Nov/Dec?, but plan now)
+    * WP5 "code sprint" / "work sprint" (Oct/Nov/Dec?, but plan now) at Chalmers
+    * WP3 "code sprint" / "work sprint" (Jan/Feb?, but plan soon)
     * other ideas?